ChimeHQ/AsyncXPCConnection/README.md

 }
 ```

-You can also make use of the `RemoteConnection` type, which will remove the need for explict typing.
+You can also make use of the `RemoteConnection` type, which will remove the need for explicit typing.

 ```swift
 let conn = NSXPCConnection()